 Nadeau, Richard, Vincent Arel-Bundock and Jean-François Daoust.
 2019.
 “Satisfaction with Democracy and the American Dream.”
 Journal of Politics 81(3): 1080-1084.

 Stiers, Dieter, Jean-François Daoust and André Blais.
 2018.
 “What Makes People Believe that their Party Won the Election?”
 Electoral Studies 55: 21-29.

 Blais, André and Jean-François Daoust.
 2020.
 The Motivation to Vote.
 Vancouver: UBC Press.

 Political behaviour, Public opinion and political attitudes, Research methods, Election campaigning, Political parties, Canada/Quebec, Comparative politics, Nationalism

 Topics interested in supervising

-If you are interested in being supervised by Jean-Francois Daoust, please see the links below for more information:
+If you are interested in being supervised by Jean-Francois Daoust, please see the links below (open in new windows) for more information: